DigitalRiver/react-atlas/README.md

 This project is licensed under the terms of the [MIT license](https://github.com/react-toolbox/react-toolbox/blob/master/LICENSE).

 ## Atlas?
-When think about Web Design and Web Development, we came across the art of map making - [Cartography](https://en.wikipedia.org/wiki/Cartography).
+When thinking about Web Design and Web Development, we came across the art of map making - [Cartography](https://en.wikipedia.org/wiki/Cartography).

 >Cartography (from Greek χάρτης khartēs, "map"; and γράφειν graphein, "write") is the study and practice of making maps.
 Combining science, aesthetics, and technique, cartography builds on the premise that reality can be modeled in ways that communicate spatial information effectively.